Get-Your/Get-Your/ARCHITECTURE.md

 This process doesn't begin until after the [verification staff process](#verification-staff-process) is complete, so that [Program Coordinators](#program-coordinator) are using accurate user information.

 This process doesn't exist on the platform yet (it's currently executed in the form of downloading data extracts and emailing them as CSVs to each Program Coordinator, via [a script in the `Get-Your-utils` repo](https://github.com/Get-Your/Get-Your-utils/blob/main/get_your_utils/python/run_extracts.py)), but it's planned to be similar to the [Verification Staff process](#verification-staff-process) but with each Program Coordinator having access only to enroll/unenroll users from their own program (using an as-yet-undefined Program Coordinator [authorization group]).

+# Project Code Map
+Here you will find architecture decisions around files and functions.
+All relative paths are in reference to the root repo folder (where this file is located).

+After the [Configuration Files](#configuration-files) definitions are the portions of the Django project.
+Each subsection is an app in the project (located within 'getyour'), with further subsections as scripts within that app, then functions/classes (e.g. `app` > views > programs() is accessible to Django at `app.views.programs()` and can be found in the file tree at 'getyour/app/views.py > `programs()`')

+> ![NOTE]
+> Only the pertinent scripts/functions are called out here.

+> ![NOTE]
+> `models.py` for each app are not included here.
+The purpose of this document is to detail why the project is designed how it is; the models follow those design decisions.

+## Configuration Files
+These are the non-Django configurations files, such as for [Redis](https://github.com/redis/redis) and [Docker](https://docs.docker.com) containerization.

+## `app`
+The entirety of the project is currently

+## `logger`
+This part of the project handles project monitoring, specifically logging.